FD1 Client Protocol

 2. Open your websocket wss://your-server.com/fd1/open_websocket

-3. The server will reply with a hello JSON packet, but this will typically be empty until you authenticate
+3. The server will not reply until you authenticate

 4. Send your authentication packet